 If a statement's plan is frozen, and something changes to a definition used by the plan to cause the plan to be invalid, an error occurs.
 For example, if an index was deleted from the class that was used by the statement plan:

-If the query is [re]compiled and the frozen plan is in an error state, Caché does not use the frozen plan.
-Instead, the system creates a new Query Plan that will work given the current definitions.
-However, this Query Plan is not preserved in a cached query or an SQL Statement if a frozen plan is in effect.
+If the query is re-executed while the frozen plan is in an error state, Caché does not use the frozen plan.
+Instead, the system creates a new Query Plan that will work given the current definitions and executes the query.
+This Query Plan is assigned the same cached query class name as the prior Query Plan.

 The plan in error remains in error until either the plan is unfrozen, or the definitions are modified to bring the plan back to a valid state.

 If you modify the definitions to bring the plan back to a valid state, go to the SQL Statement Details page and press the Clear Error button to determine if you have corrected the error.
 If corrected, the Plan Error field disappears; otherwise the Plan Error message re-displays.
 If you have corrected the definition, you do not have to explicitly clear the plan error for SQL to begin using the frozen plan.
 If you have corrected the definition, the Clear Error button causes the SQL Statement Details page Frozen Query Plan area to again display the execution plan.

 A Plan Error may be a “soft error.”
 This can occur when the plan uses an index, but that index is currently not selectable by the query optimizer because its selectability has been set to 0 by SetMapSelectability()Opens in a new tab.
 This was probably done so the index could be [re]built.
 When Caché encounters a soft error for a statement with a frozen plan, the query processor attempts to clear the error automatically and use the frozen plan.
 If the plan is still in error, the plan is again marked in error and query execution uses the best plan it can.